 4. Educate Yourself

 So, what is the right approach?
-Take time out from your busy schedule to study personal financing, budgeting, and money management, surf the internet to know more about the stock market, research popular investment methods, and familiarize yourself with various financial schemes.
+Take time out from your busy schedule to study personal financing, budgeting, and money management, surf the internet to know more about the stock market, research popular investment methods, and familiarise yourself with various financial schemes.

 If you feel overwhelmed, seek professional help and insist on learning.